Eleonore9/xml-to-model-structure/README.md

 * User gets an error (with a descriptive message) if the diagram file is broken and thus can't be used.

+* User can produce a new Clojure project with new namespaces needed to create a model.

 ## Description

 You can create a diagram/flowchart for a model using [draw.io](https://www.draw.io/) and export it as XML (don't compress it).